MHS-Elektronik/OBD-Display/README.md

 # Tips and Tricks
 ## Start the program automatically
 If no mouse or keyboard is connected to the PI, it is useful to start the program automatically.
-To do this, copy the file „ObdDisplay.desktop“ from the directory „tools“ to the directory „/etc/xdg/autostart“.
+To do this, copy the file "ObdDisplay.desktop" from the directory "tools" to the directory "/etc/xdg/autostart".

     $ sudo cp /opt/ObdDisplay/tools/ObdDisplay.desktop /etc/xdg/autostart